XeClutch/ygopro.NET/README.md

 var client = ClientBuilder.Init().WithLanguage(Language.German).Finish();

 // Different languages accept only names in the corresponding language
-// For Example you can make the language French and input: "Dark Magician"
+// For Example you can't make the language French and input: "Dark Magician"
 ```

 ### Get all cards